 Bowling Green State University

 Bowling Green State University’s Department of Communication Sciences and Disorders offers students an opportunity to complete a Master’s of Science with a concentration in Speech-Language Pathology.
-Students will complete four semesters of coursework over the course of two years.
+Students will complete four semesters of coursework over a period of two years.
 During this time, students will also complete practical experiences at sites throughout Ohio.
-After that, students complete a required one semester externship to learn hands on speech pathology skills.
+Afterward, students complete a required one-semester externship to learn hands-on speech pathology skills.
 This program is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.

 School Overview